OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/creating-a-new-intranet.md

 ---
 ## Background

-Our intranet is 5 years old and we’ve now building a new one
+Our intranet is 5 years old and we’re now building a new one

 Our original intranet was developed in-house using Drupal7.
 First user-led project involving a core team of staff determining design and functionality we needed to build.